CanDIG/clinical_ETL_code/mapping_functions.md

     Args:
         data_values: a values dict with a date
+        date_format: string with order of day, month and year in date (e.g. "DMY", "YMD", etc.)

     Returns:
         A dictionary with calculated month_interval and optionally a day_interval depending on the specified